Please Note That Postings Below From Fellow Cruisers Are Listed in Chronological Order, Based on Publication Date

 Yellow Background Denotes Navigation Alert Postings

-Historic Edenton, A SALTY SOUTHEAST CRUISERS’ NET SPONSOR, always has an exciting calendar of community events and September will be no exception with a full schedule of activities for all ages, including events as part of the Albemarle Loop!
+Historic Edenton, A SALTY SOUTHEAST CRUISERS’ NET SPONSOR, always has an exciting calendar of community events and October will be all treats and no tricks! with a full schedule of activities for all ages.
 Edenton is 300 Years Young!
 Come and let them prove it!

 A marina that is included in the Albemarle Loop but not listed in our North Carolina Marina Directory is Hertford Bay Marina on the Perquimans River off western Albemarle Sound.
 Below is the marina’s description sent to us by Town Manager Brandon Shoaf via Jams H Newsome.
 Access to the new free town dock is limited to vessesl of less than 33ft air draft.